ellenmliu/Interview-practice/README.md

 include a route that simulates rolling two dice and returns the result in JSON.
 You should include a brief explanation of your code.

+I provided a path for the site with the app route.
+Assuming the die has 6 sides from 1-6, it returns a JSON string of result.

 ```
   from flask import Flask
   app = Flask(__name__)